How is your website impacting the planet?

 What can we do to combat our energy consumption on the web?

-You’d be surprised to find that a lot of the same practices used for making your site more accessible, user friendly, and faster loading can be used to not only improve SEO but help make your site greener and more eco-friendly!
+You’d be surprised to find that a lot of the same practices used for making your site more accessible, user friendly, and faster loading can be used to not only improve SEO but help make your site greener and more eco-friendly with sustainable web design!

 Project management 💼